Frequently Asked Questions from Pacific Spine Specialist, Dr Jayme Hiratzka and our staff of spine surgery experts!

 How Do I Refer a Patient?

-We appreciate your confidence in Dr. Hiratzka, Dr. Keenen and Pacific Spine Specialists of Portland, OR!
+We appreciate your confidence in Dr. Hiratzka and Pacific Spine Specialists of Portland, OR!
 We look forward to working with you.

 FOR URGENT SAME DAY EVALUATIONS: Call our New Patient Coordinator at Please fill out our referral form below and we will contact your patient within 24 hours.

-Dr. Hiratzka and Dr. Keenen welcome chiropractic referrals and communicate with referring physicians as patients return in follow up for continued Chiropractic care.
+Dr. Hiratzka welcomes chiropractic referrals and communicates with referring physicians as patients return in follow up for continued Chiropractic care.

 Do I need a referral?